mazichs/config/readme.md

 #### .astylerc
 Used for consistent formatting across C, C++, and Java source code.

-#### .byobu
-A configuration layer for tmux.

 #### .gitconfig
 Global configuration file for git.

-#### .gitignore
-Standard gitingore file

 #### .gitmodules
-Necessary for including Robby Russell's Oh-My-Zsh.
+Git submodule file for including Robby Russell's Oh-My-Zsh.

-#### .gvimrc
-GUI vim specific config file.

 #### .oh-my-zsh
 Robby Russell's Oh-My-Zsh with my modifications.

 #### .powerline
-Configuration files to Powerline.
+Configuration files for Powerline.

-#### readme.d
+#### readme.md
 This file.

 #### .tmux.conf
-Standalone tmux configuration file.
+Tmux configuration file.

 #### .vimrc
 Vim configuration file.
-Requires Vundle for other plugins to work.
+Requires Vim-Plug for other plugins to work properly.

 #### .Xresources
 Configuration for X. Used to customize rxvt-unicode.

 #### .zshrc
 Configuration for zsh.